This glossary provides a general definition of terms commonly used at UNSW and is intended as a guide only.

 The UNSW Handbook is a comprehensive guide for prospective and current students seeking information about studying at UNSW.
-It contains detailed information about all the programs (degrees), plans (disciplinary streams) and courses (subjects) offered at the University.
+It contains detailed information about all the programs (degrees), disciplinary specialisations and courses (subjects) offered at the University.

 The Handbook offers the latest information on approved programs and courses and provides extensive details about program content, rules and structure, and course requirements and information.
 It also links to the Class Timetable.